John Hansen Artist Materials and Technique

 2. Candles and Rose - Sketch In

-This stage could be described also as the drawing stage.
-Here, great care is taken to render the lines and tonal shapes accurately.
-This introduces the forms and general values within the painting.
-I like to start this with the darker earth colours, Brown Ochre Deep, and Red Ochre.
-Some Ivory Black and Lead White may be employed here as well.
+This stage, often referred to as the "drawing" stage, involves meticulous attention to accurately rendering lines and tonal shapes.
+This step establishes the foundational forms and overall value range within the painting.
+I prefer to begin this stage with darker earth colours such as Brown Ochre Deep and Red Ochre.
+Some Ivory Black and Lead White may also be introduced at this point.

 Painting stage oil colour build up